MahmoudGEA2005/coorso/README.md

 - 🔍 Real-time search functionality
 - ⚛️ Built with React and modern functional components
 - 💡 Clean, readable, and maintainable code
+Note: I to access enrolled courses, click on the code icon on the nav bar